Swimming with Whales in the Wild: Beluga Baby!

 Have you ever wanted to go swimming with whales?
 I hadn’t either until I heard about an expedition up in Canada where you could do just that!
 I mean, who doesn’t love seeing a Beluga baby while whale watching Canada waters?
-On day two of my trip to Churchill, the weather wasn’t as good as when I went kayaking with beluga whales the day before.
-It looked overcast and cold outside, but the guides decided that this was our only chance to do it: Go Snorkeling with Beluga Whales!
-I was actually going to get into the freezing Churchill River at the mouth of the Hudson Bay and snorkel with beluga whales, which is crazy if you think too long about it!
+On day two of my trip to Churchill, the weather wasn’t as good as when I went kayaking with those beluga baby whales the day before.
+The day looked overcast and cold outside, but the whale watching Canada guides decided that this was our only chance to do it: Go Swimming with Whales!
+I was actually going to get into the freezing Churchill River at the mouth of the Hudson Bay and do diving with whales, which is crazy if you think too long about it!
 But I was game and ready for the adventure.

-We went for it even though it was cloudy and cold.
+We all went for it even though it was cloudy and cold.
 I got suited up to go diving with whales in long johns, a thin layer of pants, then the wetsuit on top of that.
 Later I put on my soft-shell ski jacket liner and then a dry suit (yes, it was that cold).
 I was extremely bulky and I looked like the Michelin man, but I didn’t care!
-My group made our way down to the dock and sped off in the Zodiac in the freezing water with not a beluga whale in sight.
-Hmmmm, things did not look good.
+My group made our way down to the dock from whale watching Canada and sped off in the Zodiac in the freezing water with not a beluga whale in sight.
+Hmm, things did not look good.
 We searched and searched, but there were no sightings of them, which was unusual because just the day before there were hundreds of them near the kayak put-in.
 We were in one of a group of two zodiacs, our group had the bad-ass girl guide JUD (if you ever go there. you will know what I mean, photo below.)

 JUD decided to take off in a different direction than the other zodiac and we continued to search.
 Suddenly she caught sight of a few beluga whales when honestly I thought they were white caps in the ocean! (that is how rough the “seas” were and how much of a professional she is).